papr8ka/-lwjgl-basics-wiki/Textures.md

 OpenGL doesn't know anything about GIF, PNG, JPEG, etc; it only understands bytes and floats.
 So we need to decode our PNG image into a ByteBuffer.
 If you are unfamiliar with NIO buffers, [see this page](https://github.com/mattdesl/lwjgl-basics/wiki/Java-NIO-Buffers).

-In order to do that, we will use Matthias Mann's open source pure-Java PNG decoder.
+In order to do this, we will use Matthias Mann's open source pure-Java PNG decoder.
 He also has some decoders for BMP, JPEG and TGA which you can find [here](http://hg.l33tlabs.org/TextureLoader/file/tip/src/de/matthiasmann/textureloader).

-The code to decode an image into a ByteBuffer looks like this:
+To decode an image into a ByteBuffer, it looks like this:
 ```java
 //get an InputStream from our URL
 input = pngURL.openStream();